wuyichen24/system-design-interview/problems/Build_Cloud_File_Storage_System.md

          - Reconstruct a file from its chunks (for downloading).
       - Watcher
          - Monitor the local workspace folders and notify the Indexer of any action performed by the users.
-         - Listens to any changes happening on other clients that are broadcasted by the Synchronization server.
+         - Listens to any changes happening on other clients that are broadcasted by the Synchronization Server.
       - Indexer
          - Process the events received from the Watcher and update the internal DB about the chunks of the modified files.
-         - Notify the file changes to the Synchronization server for broadcasting the changes to other clients.
+         - Notify the file changes to the Synchronization Server for broadcasting the changes to other clients.